 The unattended installation text file is defined by the operating system installed on the server.
-This file contains information required to run an unattended installation of the server OS and is created and customized by the user.
+This file contains information required to run an unattended installation of the server operating system and is created and customized by the user.
 This file is not required if the user is not attempting an unattended installation.

-Compaq Lights-Out DOS Utility
+Lights-Out DOS Utility

-The Compaq Lights-Out DOS Utility (CPQLODOS) generates a hardware configuration script file that is used to duplicate the RILOE or RILOE II configuration of an optimally configured source ProLiant ML or DL server to a target server.
+CPQLODOS generates a hardware configuration script file that is used to duplicate the RILOE, RILOE II, or iLO configuration of an optimally configured source ProLiant ML, DL, or BL server to a target server.